fogskum/writeups/tryhackme/LazyAdmin/README.md

 **TODO: add result**

-We can we SSH on port 22 and Apache running on port 80.
+We can see SSH on port 22 and Apache running on port 80.
 Let's navigate to the site using the browser to take a look.
 We can see that the site is using SweetRice CMS.

 **TODO: add screenshot**